-The identification condition in (\ref{DFM_equation}) is standard in the literature.
-It assumes that $\frac{1}{T}F'F = I_r$, and that $\frac{1}{N}P'P$ is a diagonal matrix with distinct elements on the main diagonal, ordered from largest to smallest.
-Under these restrictions, the estimated factors are identified up to a sign transformation; see \cite{Bai2013} for further details in the context of PC estimation.
+In the model reported in Equation~\ref{eq:DFM_equation}, the loadings and factors cannot be separately identified.
+They can only be estimated consistently up to a rotation of the factor space.
+Consequently, the standard identification restrictions often assumed in the literature are that $\frac{1}{T}\mathbf{F}^\top\mathbf{F} = \mathbf{I}_r$, and that $\frac{1}{N}\mathbf{P}^\top\mathbf{P}$ is a diagonal matrix with distinct elements on the main diagonal, ordered from largest to smallest.
+Under these restrictions, estimated factors are identified up to a sign transformation; see \cite{Bai2013} for more details about the identification of DFMs in the context of PC estimation.